 May Help Prevent Macular Degeneration

-AMD or Retinitis pigmentosa is responsible for causing blindness, which is due to the degeneration of lutein and xanthene that are a central part of the retina.
+AMD or Retinitis pigmentosa is responsible for causing blindness, which is due to the degeneration of lutein and xanthene which are a central part of the retina.

-In a paper titled, ‘Age‐related macular degeneration and recent developments’, published in the Post Graduate Medical Journal, it was revealed that patients with AMD, can consume fresh green leafy vegetables, specifically spinach because it contains carotenoids.
-It also contains a wealth of antioxidants that might reduce the harmful effects of free radicals, which are known to negatively impact vision and cause age-related conditions like glaucoma and macular degeneration as well.
-[7]
+In a paper titled, ‘Age‐related macular degeneration and recent developments’, published in the Post Graduate Medical Journal, it was revealed that patients with AMD can consume fresh green leafy vegetables, specifically spinach because it contains carotenoids.
+It also contains a wealth of antioxidants that might reduce the harmful effects of free radicals, which are known to negatively impact vision and cause age-related conditions like glaucoma and macular degeneration.
+[8]

 May Provide Neurological Benefits